You can play like it's 1993 with the new Warhammer Kill Team starter set, but I'm unsure if you should

 As it happens, the Warhammer Kill Team starter set I've spent the last couple of weeks raving about is not this edition's starter set at all – and now I look like an idiot.
 That's because Games Workshop has just revealed an actual beginner box for the game's current version, and it's a throwback to the 1990s.

 Bearing the very catchy name of 'Kill Team Starter Set,' it contains two hard-to-find squads, introductory rules, tokens, dice, and MDF terrain.
 Yes, that's right; we're partying like it's 1993 with push-fit scenery, just like in second edition Warhammer 40K.
-This is apparently to make setting up a session as easy as possible.
+This is apparently to make setting up a session as easy (and quick, so you can fit matches in over lunchtime) as possible.
+I'm all for this.
+Lowering barriers to entry is always a good thing, and being able to play over the course of lunch is a luxury normally reserved for the best board games.
+Actually, I'd be keen on Games Workshop making a full range of this MDF scenery for exactly that reason.

-I respect that.
-Being able to play over the course of a lunchtime is a luxury normally reserved for the best board games, not wargaming.
 Similarly, the two factions included here – Angels of Death Space Marines and Plague Marines – aren't easy to get your hands on anymore.
-Indeed, they were released via the blind-box 'Heroes' range, so getting a full set of either would set you back a fair bit.
+Indeed, they were released via the blind-box 'Heroes' range, so getting a full set of either would set you back a lot.
+This is simply more practical.

 Kill Team Starter Set box and contents on a plain background